 When you write an email, text, or DM, all the recipient has to go on is the actual words you use.
 There’s no nuance whatsoever.
 Literally there are ONLY the words.
 (Which is why you should always write carefully when sending an email – your words have to express exactly what you want because the words are the only thing the recipient has to go on.)

 But when you write something by hand, just because you are writing it by hand, you are giving the reader a huge wealth of extra information.

 Why letter writing is making a comeback.

 There is your actual handwriting for starters.

-As soon as the reader picks up your letter, there is (hopefully!) a reassuring ‘Ah!
-A letter from Zoe!’.
+As soon as the reader picks up your hand-written letter, there is (hopefully!) a reassuring ‘Ah!
+A letter from John!’.
 Without them having to read beyond the address, they know who the letter is from, because they recognise your handwriting.

 Then there is the quality of your writing – the actual content.

 Writing a letter by hand is quite a bit slower than typing with a keyboard, but it is this very slowness that makes for improved quality of thinking as you write.
 Because you are writing your letter at human speed (in the same way that walking is a human-speed activity, as opposed to driving down a motorway – see my last blog post), it’s easier to be yourself.
 You are more likely to take a funny digression or go off on an amusing tangent, rather than just sticking to the point to get your message across, as we often do in an email or text.

 Which brings me to my third and final reason why writing by hand is better…